Campus Fire Safety Information

 Campus Residential Fire Safety education is an ongoing responsibility of Student Life Division, Campus Safety and Emergency Programs.
 As part of the educational process a residential hall fire safety guide is provided to resident directors, resident assistants and residents and is posted in every residential hall.
 The Pacific Lutheran University community is invited to attend training in fire safety and fire extinguisher education annually in the Spring of each year.

 Pacific Lutheran University maintains a fire log that records any fire that occurs in an on-campus student housing facility.
 The fire log includes the date the fire was reported, time, nature of the fire and general location of each fire.
 Entries are made within two business days of the receipt of information.
 The fire log for the most recent sixty day period is open to public inspection during normal business hours (8:00 AM to 5:00 PM, Monday through Friday) at Campus Safety.
 Any portion of the log older than sixty days is available within two business days of a request for inspection.
-An annual on-campus student housing facility report is completed on fires recorded in the fire log and is available here for review: 2009, 2010, 2011, 2012, 2013, 2014, 2015 and 2016 Fire Log.
+An annual on-campus student housing facility report is completed on fires recorded in the fire log and is available here for review: 2017 Campus Fire Safety Right to Know – Annual Fire Log

 Pacific Lutheran University publishes as part of the Clery Compliance and Fire Safety Report, annual statistics for the most recent complete calendar year pertaining to on-campus student housing only.
 These statistics include: residential hall name, maximum number residents, monitoring, sprinkler equipped, smoke alarmed, fire extinguisher and/or fire hose provided, number of drills per year, location, total number of fires in each building, date, time, cause of the fire, number of injuries requiring treatment at a medical facility, number of deaths related to a fire, value of the property damage caused by the fire, and a unique case number.
-An annual on-campus student housing facility fire statistics report is completed and available here for review: 2009, 2010, 2011, 2012, 2013, 2014, 2015 and 2016 Fire Statistics.
+An annual on-campus student housing facility fire statistics report is completed and available here for review: 2017 Campus Fire Safety Right to Know – Annual Statistics

 Get Out and Stay Alive Brochure